Your membership has expired

 MORE ON STROLLERS

-But picking the right stroller can seem complicated.
-You don’t want one that’s heavy to maneuver, but you also don’t want one so slight it doesn’t support your child.
+Picking the right stroller can seem complicated.
+You don’t want one that’s heavy to push or carry, but you also don’t want one so slight it doesn’t support your child or have room to stash the diaper bag you need daily.

 You also should determine important-to-you features.
-Some families might prioritize a roomy storage basket, for example, while others want compact folding or reversible seats.
+Some families might prioritize that spacious storage basket, while others want a one-handed, compact fold, or reversible seats.
 Then there’s the question of how you’ll use it: Do you value a stroller that can convert to a double?
 Do you need one that works as a travel system?
 Will you be traveling with it often or mostly pushing it around the neighborhood?

-That’s why CR’s stroller experts, led by Joan Muratore, an engineer, designed tests that take every aspect of a stroller into account to figure out which ones are safest, easiest to use, and most comfortable for parents, caregivers, and children.
-All that’s left is for you to choose the best stroller that addresses your personal preferences and needs.
+That’s why CR’s stroller experts, led by Joan Muratore, an engineer, designed rigorous tests that take every aspect of a stroller into account to determine which ones are safest, easiest to use, and most comfortable for parents, caregivers, and children.
+All that’s left is for you to choose the best stroller that addresses your family’s needs and preferences.

 What to Consider When Buying a Stroller

-Two things are non-negotiable when it comes to strollers: They should be safe for the child and a breeze to use for the adult.
-In addition to that, the right stroller depends on the child’s age and development, your budget, and your lifestyle.
-So you’ll want to pick a stroller with features that address your needs.
+Two things are nonnegotiable when it comes to strollers: They should be safe for the child and easy for an adult caregiver to use.
 “There’s no one ‘best’ stroller,” Muratore says.
+The right stroller for your family depends on the child’s age and development, your budget, and your lifestyle.

-So to find your ideal stroller, start by zeroing in on your ideal type.
-In our lab, we categorize strollers according to the following: Traditional strollers, umbrella strollers, double strollers, travel systems, jogging strollers, and car seat carrier strollers.
+To find your ideal stroller, start by zeroing in on type.
+In our lab, we categorize strollers according to the following: Traditional strollers, modular strollers, lightweight strollers, double strollers, travel systems, jogging strollers, umbrella strollers, and car seat carrier strollers.
+Where and when you’ll primarily use your stroller should be a deciding factor in the type of stroller you choose.
+We delve more into stroller types and best-use cases in our stroller buying guide.

 Once you’ve decided on a stroller type, consider the stroller’s various features, including what accessories it includes, how heavy it is, whether it has ample storage and a canopy, and whether it can convert to a double or even triple stroller down the line (crucial if you think you may have more kids!).
 Every family is different, so you might prioritize some aspects over others, depending on your child’s needs, where you live, and your preferences.
-We explain how to navigate all these considerations and more in our Stroller Buying Guide.
+We also explain how to navigate all these considerations and more in our stroller buying guide.

 Become a member to read the full article and get access to digital ratings.